Bmorgs3456/Website/README.md

 Provides an insight into my understanding of HTML, CSS and JS, as well as my ability to create a website.

-As I am writing this, the website has not been committed to git but will do so as soon as I can
+This has been committed to git and will have updated versions every so often.